JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Fixes the `scale` parameter not working on the `hammer` command.
 	- Removes the setting `scaling_step` as obsolete.
 	- Removes the commands `hammer_scale_up` and `hammer_scale_down` as obsolete.
+	- Removes the setting `auto_equip` as obsolete (now always on so that the mod works properly).

 - v1.15
 	- Adds a new command `hammer_save` to create blueprints with data.